All About Aurora Postage Stamp Trains

 Faller is distinguished among their peers as having survived over seventy years intact; they also have an extremely broad product range, selling in excess of a million items each year.
 They've even published their own modeling magazine for many years.
 Faller is also known for their Car System in both HO and N Scales.
 It consists of battery-powered vehicles with magnets attached to the front wheels for steering; the magnets follow steel wires hidden under the road surface.
 The system is used extensively, and to great effect, by Miniatur Wunderland in Hamburg.

-Considerably more detail on the history of Faller can be found here.
+Additional details on the history of Faller can be found here.

-Return to: Beginnings
+Return to: Beginnings & Introductions

 Postage Stamp Trains is a Trademark of the Aurora Plastics Corporation.